samus-io/tablab-steps/steps/JA73rL06Yi18FKNZ8ctY3qKQYMbLftAyTbu/en/README.md

 @@TagStart@@java

-## Non-compliant code in Java storing files on the same Linux server
+## Non-compliant code in Java Jakarta storing files on the same Linux server

 * The following code snippet in Java Jakarta stores files directly in the `uploads` directory within the webroot, and makes them publicly accessible via URLs (e.g., `https://domain.tbl/uploads/document.pdf`) without any internal mapping or sanitization: